aws-samples/reinvent2020-aim404-productionize-r-using-amazon-sagemaker/README.md

 The stack creation will take about 2 minutes.

 ### Execution
 We can trigger an execution by uploading the `tourism_tsbl.rds` to the `s3Bucket` that we defined in the stack with a prefix of `r-fable-trip-forecasting/new-data`.
 Why `r-fable-trip-forecasting/new-data`?
 Because that's how we defined [the EventRule with Amazon EventBridge](https://github.com/aws-samples/reinvent2020-aim404-productionize-r-using-amazon-sagemaker/blob/7f476b629b6d2a30913039d1acefa6f474d709ba/cloudformation/human_approval.yaml#L740).
-So back to RStudio IDE, we run the following code to upload the file to S3.
+So back to the RStudio IDE, we run the following code to upload the file to S3.

 ```R
 ###################################